xxsimoxx/cpcompatibility/readme.txt

 == Changelog ==
 = 0.3.0 =
 * Rewritten wp core check-update so now it's as the original
+* WP API is called just once when checking plugins
 * Removed wp plugin latestgit

 = 0.2.0 =